Introduction [2/10]

 Solution...

-Many times, the actual error is located just before the reported one.
+Sometimes, the actual error is located just before the reported one.
 This is one such case.

 println "Up above the world so high," ;

-In programming, the operator * is
+In programming, the * operator

-used to denote multiplication.
+is used for multiplication.

 [Run the program]

-Square brackets [] or curly brackets {} (also known as braces) cannot be used to group expressions.
+Note that square brackets [] and curly brackets {} (also known as braces) have other uses and cannot be used to group expressions in this way.

 Exercise:

-Display the result of expression 15*3+2*(90+10)
+Display the result of the expression: 15*3+2*(90+10)

 [Run the program]